 It’s difficult to exaggerate the veneration that Lotte Lehmann (1888 – 1976) enjoyed during her career as a lyric soprano.
-Any press agent today would be hard-pressed to write the kind of glowing reviews about Lotte Lehmann that regularly appeared in newspapers wherever she sang.
-In her first career, primarily as an opera singer, she sang at opera houses of Hamburg, Berlin, Vienna, London, Paris, Chicago, New York and San Francisco; sang local and world premiers of works by Korngold, Richard Strauss, Puccini and others.
+Any press agent today would be hard-pressed to write the kind of glowing reviews about Lehmann that regularly appeared in newspapers wherever she sang.
+In her first career, primarily as an opera singer, she performed at opera houses of Hamburg, Berlin, Vienna, London, Paris, Chicago, New York and San Francisco; sang local and world premiers of works by Korngold, Richard Strauss, Puccini and others.

 As she entered more profoundly the world of Lieder, no less than the world famous conductor Bruno Walter accompanied her at the piano in wildly successful recitals at the Salzburg Festival.